Licensure in Kansa

 Licensure in a state other than Kansas

 If a student elects to apply for initial R.N. licensure in a state other than Kansas, it is essential that the student contact the Board of Nursing in that state and inquire into the unique legal limitations and/or educational requirements for state licensure which may have been established.
-An address for each State Board of Nursing in the United States may be obtained through the Hesston College Division of Nursing.
+An address for each State Board of Nursing in the United States may be obtained through the Hesston College Department of Nursing.